samueldsingh/data-engineering/intro-to-python.md

 - Values: name = "Smartphone", price = 20000.50, quantity_available = 50, is_discounted = False

 **Behavior:**

-- Create: pid
+- Create: Add a new product to the product catalog.
-- Read: price
+- Read: Fetch product information by ID or name.
-- Update: price
+- Update: Update product details such as price, description, or quantity.
-- Delete: pid (no longer available)
+- Delete: Remove a product from the product catalog.

 14. Song: